stripe/stripe-node/README.md

 #### Using old API versions with TypeScript

-Types can change between API versions (eg; Stripe may have changed a field from a string to a hash), so our types only reflect the latest API version.
+Types can change between API versions (e.g., Stripe may have changed a field from a string to a hash), so our types only reflect the latest API version.

 We therefore encourage [upgrading your API version][api-version-upgrading] if you would like to take advantage of Stripe's TypeScript definitions.

-If you are on an older API version (eg; `2019-10-17`) and not able to upgrade, you may pass another version or `apiVersion: null` to use your account's default API version, and use a comment like `// @ts-ignore stripe-version-2019-10-17` to silence type errors here and anywhere the types differ between your API version and the latest.
+If you are on an older API version (e.g., `2019-10-17`) and not able to upgrade, you may pass another version or `apiVersion: null` to use your account's default API version, and use a comment like `// @ts-ignore stripe-version-2019-10-17` to silence type errors here and anywhere the types differ between your API version and the latest.